 A summary of the charges is provided in the table below as presented in the tender response.

+REDACTED

 Appendix 3: (Variations and/or supplements to the Call-Off Terms)

 There are no Supplier variations to the Call-Off Terms.
 However, the Customer acknowledges and agrees to the contents of the attached “References in the ConsultancyONE Call-Off Terms”.

 References in the ConsultancyONE Call-Off Terms